okikio/joseph/README.md

 $ git config --global user.name "Your name here"
 $ git config --global user.email "your_email@example.com"
 ```
-(don't type the $, it indicates that you’re doing this at the command line, and remember to replace the values in `"quotes"` with your [Github](github.com) account info)
+(don't type the $, it indicates that you’re doing this in the command line, and remember to replace the values in `"quotes"` with your [Github](github.com) account info)

 **Install Visual Studio Code**